-There are a number of things that can show up in our life that makes us aware of the critical line.
+Several things can show up in our life that makes us aware of the critical line.
 It can be the sudden death of a loved one.
 The illness that alters our life.
 The financial loss from our business or redundancy.
 Or the separation or divorce.

 It’s these moments of impact that get us to reflect inwardly.

-For some people, they get over the speed-bump so to speak, and they go back to the way they were before, before the death of their loved one, the illness, the financial setback, the divorce – or whatever it was.
+For some people, they get over the speed-bump and go back to the way they were before – before the death of their loved one, the illness, the financial setback, the divorce – or whatever it was.

 But for others, there is a slow awakening.

-They have a desire for something better – to be greater – to thrive.
+They have a desire for something better – to be more significant – to thrive.

-Or they have a sense that they should be doing something different.
-Like as if they’re being called to something greater.
-To make a difference.
-To make an impact.
-Not just in terms of the business or career that they have, but in terms of making other peoples lives better off.
+Or they have a sense that they should be doing something different, like as if they’re being called to something greater.
+To make a difference and have an impact.
+Not just in terms of the business or career, but in making other people’s lives better off.

 It’s at that critical line that they move to the state of knowing.

-To recap – the five states that I’ve outlined here, out of the twelve in total, are – despair, hope, belief, knowing and mastery.
+To recap, we’ve covered five out of the twelve states of being, namely: despair, hope, belief, knowing and mastery.

 Different things trigger them.
 And from that trigger, their state changes.
-It’s by identifying the triggers and then dissolving them, that we manage to maintain equilibrium and then move up to higher states quicker.
+By identifying the triggers and then dissolving them, we manage to maintain equilibrium and then move up to higher states quicker.

-When you know and understand the different states of being, and you know the difference between each state – you realise what needs to be done to get to a higher state, and therefore ultimately to get to thrive in life.
+When you know and understand the different states of being and understand the differences between each state – you realise what you need to do to get to a higher state, and ultimately, thrive.

-So in order for you to get to thrive in life, it would be good for you to identify which state you would consider yourself as being in – and then from that, determine what you need to do to move to one of the higher states.
+Therefore, to start thriving in life, identify your current state, and then from that, determine what you need to do to move to one of the higher states.